 I would recommend giving the free version a try first.
 It lacks of a lot of great options that the pro version has but it is still a very capable theme and will give you an idea of what you can expect from the pro version.

 iFeature Pro usually retails for $60 but at the moment it has been reduced to only $30.
-The pro version includes the slides and carousel options and has lots of extra options such as defining where the sidebar is placed. iFeature Pro also supports all WordPress post formats, 8 colour schemes instead of 2, child theme support and gives you support that you won’t get with the free version.
+The pro version includes the slides and carousel options and has lots of extra options such as defining where the sidebar is placed. iFeature Pro also supports all WordPress featured blog formats, 8 colour schemes instead of 2, child theme support and gives you support that you won’t get with the free version.
 It’s a good price for such a feature rich theme.

 * Thanks to CyberChimps for providing a copy of iFeature Pro for this review.